Where is digital heat suited?

 Firstly let's look at the limitations.
 If there is already a heating method that is helping to save on energy spend and heating costs, such as geothermal energy or a heat pump, then most likely digital heat is not able to bring further savings.
 Also, industrial buildings that utilise waste heat produced from an industrial process might not be able to attain savings either.

-When it comes to size of the area that needs to be heated, our solution is currently aimed for buildings that have at minimum an annual heating need of ca. 200 mWh.
-This might translate to a ca. 1,000m² residential building or a 2,000m² industrial building, dependent largely on water use in the building.
+When it comes to size of the area that needs to be heated, our solution is currently aimed for buildings that have at minimum an annual heating need of ca. 500 mWh.
+This might translate to a ca. 2,000m² residential building or a 4,000m² industrial building, dependant on the building's technical details.

 Building type suitability